A local’s guide to the best breakfast in Pigeon Forge

+Pigeon Forge is meant to be entertaining.
 Dinners come with themes – sometimes even whole shows.
 Nothing is simple.
-Nothing is basic.
 Everything is over the top.
-Everything is more.
+That is, until you get to breakfast.

-So with the caveat that it’s nearly impossible to eat at and rank all the breakfast spots in the Great Smoky Mountains of Pigeon Forge, here are some of my favorite places to get some downhome dishes.
+There are probably dozens, if not hundreds of places in Sevier County where you can get a darn good breakfast.
+I think we got folks coming out the womb with a spatula ready to fry up some sausage or bacon and slap a pan of biscuits in the oven.
+So with the caveat that it’s nearly impossible to eat at and rank all the breakfast spots in the Great Smoky Mountains of Pigeon Forge, here are some of my personal favorite places to get some downhome dishes.

 Editor’s Note: We’ve also created a printable version of this checklist here for you to use on your next trip to the Smokies!